May 30, 2022

-Compliance with Thailand’s Personal Data Protection Act (‘PDPA’) has been on the horizon for many organizations since it was published in the Thai Government Gazette on May 27, 2019.
-After the original PDPA compliance deadline of May 27, 2020 was postponed to May 31, 2021 due to the Coronavirus pandemic, the deadline for compliance had firmly in the spotlight for businesses that fall under the PDPA’s scope.
-However, on May 5, 2021, the Ministry of Digital Economy and Society announced that the Cabinet of Thailand had approved a draft decree that would postpone the enforcement of the PDPA for a second time, citing the impact of the Coronavirus pandemic on the country’s society and economy as the driving force for the postponement.
+Compliance with Thailand’s Personal Data Protection Act (PDPA) has been on the horizon for many organizations since it was published in the Thai Government Gazette on May 27, 2019.
+After the original PDPA compliance deadline of May 27, 2020, was postponed to May 31, 2021, due to the Coronavirus pandemic, the deadline for compliance had been firmly in the spotlight for businesses that fall under the PDPA’s scope.
+However, on May 5, 2021, the Ministry of Digital Economy and Society announced that the Cabinet of Thailand had approved a draft decree that would postpone the enforcement of the PDPA for a second time, citing the impact of the Coronavirus pandemic on the country’s society and the economy as the driving force for the postponement.

-- Appoint and empower a Data Protection Officer (‘DPO’): The PDPA requires organizations to appoint a DPO under Section 41.
+- Appoint and empower a Data Protection Officer (DPO): The PDPA requires organizations to appoint a DPO under Section 41.
 Under the PDPA, the DPO must inform and advise the organization on their obligations, monitor the performance of the data controller and data processors, and act as a point of contact.
 Organizations can empower their DPOs with automated data mapping and inventory tools to accurately catalog relevant data to assist with the fulfillment of data subject rights and accountability with supervisory authorities.

-- Monitor and measure personal data risks: Section 84 and 87 of the PDPA outline the maximum monetary penalty for non-compliance that can be issued by the PDPC at THB 5 million (approx. €149,000).
-Enforcing internal processes to monitor potential risk is key to avoid monetary penalties and reputational harm.
+- Monitor and measure personal data risks: Sections 84 and 87 of the PDPA outline the maximum monetary penalty for non-compliance that can be issued by the PDPC at THB 5 million (approx. $145,600).
+Enforcing internal processes to monitor potential risk is key to avoiding monetary penalties and reputational harm.
 Measuring potential risks within an organization can help identify gaps in compliance efforts, reduce the risk of data breaches, and assist in the fulfillment of data subject rights, all of which will benefit an organization’s compliance efforts.

 Beyond the considerations listed above, organizations with operations in Thailand should also be aware of data breach reporting and documentation, upholding data subject rights and fulfilling data subject access requests, and control over third-party access to data.

 OneTrust is the most widely used solution for privacy and security compliance and has helped over 8000 customers with compliance programs from the GDPR, to the LGPD, and the CCPA.
 OneTrust offers its Data Mapping tool that helps build the foundation of an organization’s compliance program.
 OneTrust Data Mapping leverages flexible intake methods to populate data inventories, automates risk identification and mitigation, and generates reports, empowering organizations to build and maintain ongoing compliance with the PDPA.
 Having an up to date data mapping can also help your organization enforce data policies such as retention and access.

 Demonstrate accountability and readiness and prioritize PDPA compliance requirements with OneTrust Maturity & Benchmarking.
 Through built-in readiness assessments, organizations can evaluate their readiness for compliance with the PDPA as well as properly inform ongoing planning and maintenance of their privacy program as a result.